Additional Authorization servers (Enterprise)

 Calling an external authorization service

 Say you are running a corporate access management service that is in charge of returning new claims, like the role of the user who is authenticated.
-With Gloo Edge Enterprise, you can call the external service in two, non-exclusive ways, as shown in the following figure.
+With Gloo Gateway Enterprise, you can call the external service in two, non-exclusive ways, as shown in the following figure.

 Calling an external authorization service